nschoe/nschoeslabs/articles/2016-05-26-Docker-Taming-the-Beast-Part-1.md

 In order to get rid of false ideas and our intuition (which, in this case, is most likely playing us), we'll talk about how Docker does _not_ work.

 As I said before, Docker is **not** a virtual machine; let's see how one roughly works, then.
 A _virtual machine_, as its name implies is like a real machine, only it's "virtual", as in "inside another machine".
-It behaves very much like a real, fully-fleged machine (computer).
+It behaves very much like a real, fully-fledged machine (computer).

 When using a virtual machine, you generally create a virtual hard disk, which is a big file on the host's filesystem, you allocate some of the host's RAM and video memory to the virtual machine, by making it accessible through special, low-level routines.
 On the virtual hard drive, you install a _complete operating system_ (Windows, Linux, etc.) from scratch.
 It means that from the point of view of the installer inside the virtual machine, it's like it's really writing to a disk (only it's a file on the host, but it -the installer- doesn't know it).
 But that doesn't change much: you still partition it, you still create filesystems on the partitions (FAT, ext3, ext4, etc.).